Where We Work

 Country Statistics

 GCERF funds initiatives to prevent violent extremism in communities to foster peaceful coexistence and social cohesion.
 This is done by supporting peacebuilding initiatives, conflict resolution systems and platforms for inter-communal dialogue.
-The core constituencies in Nigeria are youth, women, local religious leaders, traditional leaders and authorities.
+The programmes in Nigeria engage youth, women, local religious leaders, traditional leaders and authorities.

 Among the range of activities that GCERF funds in Nigeria, GCERF supports grantees to: